NGC’s designations give collectors a more comprehensive assessment of dimes from the past century

 |LEFT: Reverse of 1935-S Mercury dime, graded NGC MS 67+.
 RIGHT: Reverse of 1917 Mercury dime, graded NGC MS 67+ FB.

 Click images to enlarge.

 Depending on the year and mintmark combination, the FB designation can be extremely rare.
 For instance, NGC has certified several thousand 1945-D Mercury dimes, and more than a third of them qualified for the Full Bands designation.
-Meanwhile, NGC has certified a similar number of 1945 Mercury dimes, but fewer than 30 have earned the FB designation.
-Consequently, the 1945 Mercury dimes with the Full Bands designation carry a substantial premium.
+Meanwhile, NGC has certified a similar number of 1945 Mercuries, but fewer than 30 have earned the FB designation.
+Consequently, the 1945 Mercury dime with the Full Bands designation carries a substantial premium.

 Click images to enlarge.

-Dimes do not need to be Mint State to qualify for the FT and FB designations, but it should be no surprise that most that qualify are Mint State.
-These designations are not used for Proof dimes, which are assumed to have been well-struck.
+Coins do not need to be Mint State to qualify for the FT and FB designations, but it should be no surprise that most that qualify are Mint State.
+These designations are not used for Proofs, which are assumed to have been well-struck.